Welcome to Paul Clarke's Home Page

 NB.
 PLEASE USE YOUR 'PAGE DOWN' and 'PAGE UP' keys to 'navigate' through the website and/or click on linksas appropriate NB.
 Some photo links have ceased to work - please be patient whilst I update them

 Neil has been back in the UK since mid-2000, after a few years teaching in Spain.
-He's now working in local government the South of England where, we are pleased to observe, he appears very happy and settled with Kelly.
-It's very pleasant down there, though a tad expensive and too far from Upper Denby.
+He's now working in local government the South of England where, we are pleased to observe, he appears very happy and settled with the lovely Kelly, in their new house.
 Twins were born to Neil and Kelly in December 2012 - congratulations!!
 I've not managed to see them in the flesh since June 2013 but hope to do so and report back in early 2014.

 Margaret, tragically for all of us, contracted a terminal brain tumour in mid-2009.
 She died in October 2010.
-It was good that she was able to see newly-weds Stephen and Vanessa in July 2010 and to see all her close family and friends immediately before she died.
-OBITUARY FOR MY BELOVED AND STILL GREATLY MISSED WIFE, MARGARET CLARKE
+It was good that she was able to see all her close family and friends immediately before she died.
+OBITUARY FOR MY BELOVED (AND ALWAYS MISSED) WIFE/BEST FRIEND OF 40+ YEARS - MARGARET CLARKE

-We (Paul and Margaret) had a very enjoyable family-only 30th wedding anniversary 'open house' event back in August 2005 (now a very distant happy memory)!
+We (Paul and the late Margaret) had a very enjoyable family-only 30th wedding anniversary 'open house' event back in August 2005 (now a very distant happy memory)!
 Delighted that some of the Day family (my mother's side) were able to come, as well as the Reynolds contingent (Margaret's side).
 No Clarkes present, unfortunately (apart from our own offspring and grandson).
-Most close relatives on the Clarke side of things are now dead (this seems to be the end of the line for the Clarke family from Roborough and High Bickington, near Bideford, in Devon).
+Most close relatives on the Clarke side of things are now dead (this seems to be the end of the line in some respects for the Clarke family from Roborough and High Bickington, near Bideford, in Devon).
 Had an enjoyable trip to Austria in April 2007, when we saw some of Margaret's family who live in Vienna and I took part in two concerts given by Huddersfield Choral Society in Brno Cathedral (Czech Republic).
 In September 2007 we had an excellent week in the Lake District.
 Pleasant family Christmas 2007 with Neil, Jonah and Helen (no Steve this time), though most of us got a gastric bug!!
 We went to Spain for a walking holiday in early Spring 2008.
 Steve and Vanessa came to the UK in the summer of 2008 and we enjoyed a brief and enjoyable (if wet!) holiday in the Lake District.
 Our holiday abroad scheduled for August 2009 had to be cancelled because of Margaret's sudden and entirely unforeseen illness/operation.
 We hadn't a care in the world in early August 2009...but...
 Anyway, Steve and Vanessa (now married) enjoyed another holiday in the Lake District in July 2010, though Margaret was too ill to be there.
 Steve came again in October 2010 to see his very ill mum and again for her funeral in early November.
 2010 was by far the worst year of my life (and Margaret's life of course) so far.
 At least she's now out of her suffering - which is the only consoling thought I can summon up at the moment.
 Christmas was very different in 2010 and the family (minus Margaret, sadly) spent it in Brighton at Helen's.
 Steve came over from Colombia on his own and returned on New Year's Eve.
 Good to see everyone, but things were very different at Xmas 2011 because Helen and Jonah went across to Colombia to see Steve for 5 weeks - a good time had by all.
 Steve came over in summer of 2013 but he's unlikely to make the journey again for another years or more.

 *** CLICK ARROW ABOVE to watch The Great Birthday Cake film!!
 (You need to allow ActiveX controls in your browser for it to work)***